PWA-GouldA/C4Prog-JS-SQL-2019-S1/wk-14/Exercise-01.md

 | 5  | YOUR NAME        |
 | 6  | Will Ng          |

+### Exercise 6
-4) Use the following commands on your animals table:
+Use the following commands on your animals table:

 ```mysql
 TRUNCATE animals;
 INSERT INTO